hyperledger/besu-docs/docs/private-networks/tutorials/sirato-explorer.md

 # Sirato Explorer

-Sirato is an EVM explorer that provides an overview over the whole network, such as block information, wiew contracts metadata as well as search for transactions.
+Sirato is an EVM explorer that provides an overview over the whole network, such as block information, view contracts metadata as well as search for transactions.
 Sirato supports public and private networks.
 This tutorial will walk you through how to setup Sirato Explorer with privacy-enabled Besu network.

 The instructions recommends you have setup a privacy enabled-network in your local development environment.
 But the configuration should apply to any compatible EVM network.